Different Ways to Sanitise Pools

 There's various ways you can disinfect your pool water from tablets to liquid solutions.

-This may seem like common sense to some people but you’d be surprised at the number of times we get asked this question: What is a saltwater chlorinator and how does it work?
+This may seem like common sense to some people but you’d be surprised at the number of times we get asked this question: What is a saltwater chlorinator, and how does it work?

-Before we delve into the ins and outs of chlorinators, we would like to use the diagram below to point out how it forms an important part of keeping your pool functional and healthy.
+Before we delve into the ins and outs of chlorinators, we would like to use the diagram below to point out how it form an important part of keeping your pool functional and healthy.

 There are of course different ways to sanitise your pool.
 If you prefer to manually add chemicals to your pool, you can refer to this guide, but if you want convenience and an easier way to maintain your pool, a saltwater chlorinator is the way to go.